statepipe/statepipe/pages/content/setup/debug/index.md

 </body>
 {{< /highlight >}}

-> Deixe o console do browser aberto nessa página para ver o logs em ação!
-Use os filtros para facilitar a visualização.
+> It logs a lot!
+Use the console's filter!

-{{% hlink h3 "$statepipeStores" %}}
+{{% hlink h3 "Breakpoints $statepipeStores" %}}

-Uma variável global chamada `$statepipeStores` armazena todas os reducers usados por <mark>:trigger, :pipe e :out</mark>.

-Aplique um **breakpoint** no reducer que você gostaria de inspecionar!
+Set a breakpoint at the reducer you want to debug. `$statepipeStores` is the hub of all reducers!

 {{% hlink h3 "Mocking" %}}

-Por que a statepipe observa mutations é muito simples produzir um <mark>:action</mark> ou uma mudança de <mark>:state</mark> para emular um ações e pipes.

-Considere o compomente:
+Change an attribute by yourself!
+Because statepipe listen to attribute mutations do the changes you need and check the behavior.

+Consider the following:

 {{< highlight html "style=github">}}
 <button